 In addition to reading about the strategies, consider trying a Social Security calculator that will show you the amount of money you might receive by using one strategy verses another.

-Benefit: Allows your spouse to collect a spousal benefit based on your earnings record while you continue to work, maximizing your own benefit by accumulating delayed retirement credits.
+Benefit: Spousal benefits are pretty simple.
+They allow your spouse to collect a benefit based on your earnings record while you continue to work, maximizing your own benefit by accumulating delayed retirement credits.
+Spousal benefits apply to ex-spouses too as long as you were married at least ten years.

 Works if: You and your spouse have reached full retirement age.

-Benefit: Allows you to collect a spousal benefit while accumulating delayed retirement credits to maximize your own benefit.
+Benefit: This strategy is often referred to as "file and suspend".
+It allows you to collect a spousal benefit while accumulating delayed retirement credits to maximize your own benefit.

 Works if: You and your spouse have reached full retirement age and your spouse has applied for benefits.